- 15 Apr

 Accounting software packages tend to take all of the work our of raising your sales invoices, by doing the job for you (or having add on software that will raise the invoices).

 However, it is still important to know exactly what needs to be on your sales invoice, in order to prevent payment delays.
 For instance, if you don't specify the payment terms, customers may be able to take more credit than you wish to allow.

 Firstly, see our article: "Top 10 Tips For Raising Invoices That Get Paid", it sets out a number of pointers that will help ensure that you get paid on time.

 We also have templates for both invoices and credit notes, that list all the items you will want to ensure are displayed.
 The page also shows examples of invoices and credit notes.

-One of our funding partners (Working Capital Partners) also contributed an article titled: "Zen And The Art Of Invoicing", which has some more helpful tips on raising invoices.
+Working Capital Partners also contributed an article titled: "Zen And The Art Of Invoicing", which has some more helpful tips on raising invoices.